Frequently Asked Questions

 It is standard for you to take possession when the documents are recorded.
-This can be changed by the Purchase contract or other closing documents.
+This can be changed by the purchase contract or other closing documents.
 Review your purchase contract for date of possession or ask your realtor.

 If the seller backs out before the transaction is completed, your money will be returned.
-We do not release any money to the Seller until they have signed all documents and we have recorded the Warranty Deed, which transfers the property to you.
+We do not release any money to the seller until they have signed all documents and we have recorded the Warranty Deed, which transfers the property to you.

-A Real Estate Transaction is completed when the documents are recorded and the funds are disbursed.
+A real estate transaction is completed when the documents are recorded and the funds are disbursed.
 We will complete the transaction as quickly as possible.
 There are several factors that affect your closing.
 In order to complete a transaction the buyer and seller both need to sign all documents and the purchase funds need to be cleared through our bank.
 Any requirements listed on the Title Commitment will also need to be completed.

 Title Insurance covers many issues the seller may not be aware of.
 This coverage includes issues such as forgery, liens, etc. These could be attached to the property without the seller’s knowledge or before the current seller owned the property.
-For more information see: What Does Title Insurance Cover?

 A Right of Way or Easement is a right, granted to a third party, to cross your property.
 The right of way can be limited to a specific purpose such as a pipeline or for a road, or can be for general purposes.
-The recorded document granting the easement will include the location and size of the right of way easement.
+The recorded document granting the easement should include the location and size of the right of way easement.

 For additional information about a specific right of way, review the document that grants the right of way.